Language learning can be a wonderful thing. Language learning can also be a not so wonderful thing.

 to no avail: without success, ineffective

-And so I learned how to say two simple sentences.
+After my failed communication, I learned how to say two simple sentences.
 It wasn’t difficult.
 The Korean word for bird sounds like the English word say.
 The Korean word for woodpecker sounds like Doctor Goo Ree (딱따구리).
 I tested my pronunciation out on my students.
 They laughed, but one or two of them understood.
 Success!

 Out on my daily walk, I was eager to pass other hikers with a Dr. Goo Ree in my sights.
 Most people I encountered did not give me a second look.
 Then, at last, two women about my age looked my way.
 I tried out my Korean, and they were instantly interested!
 I pointed out the woodpecker.
 They took out their phones, trying to get a picture.